gilligan/haskellx-slides/index.md

 Understanding Nix, learning about the most relevant concepts and tools.

 * **Part 2** : **Haskell & Nix**
-We will take an existing Haskell project, nixify it and make use of the Haskell integration offered by Nix
+We will take some Haskell project, nixify it and discover the Nix/Haskell infrastructure together.

 ---